Playwright vs Cypress: How to make a right decision in 2024

 What is Cypress?

-Cypress is an open-source automation framework for web app testing that's been gaining popularity since 2019-2020.
+Cypress is an open-source web app testing automation framework that's been gaining popularity since 2019-2020.

-It uses only JavaScript or TypeScript, running tests inside the browser.
+It uses only JavaScript or TypeScript and runs tests in the browser.
 This architectural choice contributes to extremely stable test execution.

 Cypress is built on top of the Mocha test framework and uses the Chai assertion library.
 It features a unique execution interface called "Cypress Runner" for easy test execution and debugging.

-Cypress provides an all-in-one solution for functional end-to-end UI automation.
+Cypress provides an all-in-one solution for end-to-end UI functional testing.

 What is Playwright?

-Playwright is an open-source automation framework developed by Microsoft, gaining traction since 2020-2021.
+Playwright is an open-source automation framework developed by Microsoft that has gained traction since 2020-2021.

-While its main API was originally written in Node.js, it supports multiple languages including JavaScript, Python, C#, and Java through its API.
+While its main API was originally written in Node.js, it also supports multiple languages, including JavaScript, Python, C#, and Java.
 However, TypeScript or JavaScript is recommended for the latest features and better community support.

-Like Cypress, Playwright offers a comprehensive all-in-one solution for functional end-to-end UI automation.
+Like Cypress, Playwright offers a comprehensive, all-in-one solution for end-to-end UI functional testing.

 Frameworks Capabilities